Home Contact Projects Experiments Circuits Theory BLOG PIC Tutorials Time for Science RSS Terms of services Privacy policy

 • PPMl: The calculated pulses per one milliliter from the previous results.

 • The PPMl is the most important for me.
 This will show how many pulses i get per ml for a specific flow rate.
 For 0.7 to 1.3 liters per minute, the results are very encouraging.
-I can roughly come to the conclusion that this sensor sends (with a very good accuracy) 0.5 pulses per ml, or 1 pulse per 2 milliliters!
-This is the magic number for this sensor.
+I can roughly come to the conclusion that this sensor sends about 1.8 pulses per ml.
 When i use it, i will use a flow control valve to have fixed flow rate (around 1 lt/min).

 Comments